Common-nfpa-code-violations2

 Common NFPA Code Violations In Hospitals

 4) Violation: Receptacles do not have correct polarity.
-This is common violation because a polarity checker does not work on Isolated Power.
-Since there is no neutral on Isolated Power the polarity checker won’t work.
+This is a common violation because a polarity checker does not work on Isolated Power.
+Since there is no neutral on Isolated Power the polarity checker will not work.
 Some think it does not matter because when they use the outlet, it will power up whatever is plugged into it.

-Code: NFPA 99 6.3.2.2.3 Polarity of Receptacles.
+Code: NFPA 99 6.3.2.2.6.3 Polarity of Receptacles.
 Each receptacle shall be wired in accordance with NFPA 70.
-To ensure correct polarity 517.160(A)(5) Conductor Identification (1) Isolated Conductor No. 1 is Orange goes to silver screw of receptacle (2) Isolated Conductor No. 2 is Brown goes to brass screw of receptacle
+To ensure correct polarity 517.160(A)(5) Conductor Identification: (1) Isolated Conductor No. 1 is Orange goes to silver screw of receptacle, (2) Isolated Conductor No. 2 is Brown goes to brass screw of receptacle

-Solution: Verify correct color wire was used, Orange and Brown and on the circuit breaker panel the orange wire goes to circuit breaker lug No. 1 and Brown to lug No. 2.
+Solution: Verify correct color wire was used, Orange and Brown and on the circuit breaker panel the orange wire goes to circuit breaker lug No. 1 and, Brown to lug No. 2 .
 Then it repeats all the way down on each breaker, orange then brown.
 Now that the circuit breakers have correct color code.
 Check a wall receptacle.
 Orange goes to silver screw and brown to brass screw.
-You can also use a shorting wire from the large prong of the 15 amp receptacle or the plus prong of a 20 amp receptacle and short it to the receptacle ground prong.
+You can also use a shorting wire from the large prong of the 15 amps receptacle or the plus prong of a 20 amps receptacle and short it to the receptacle ground prong.
 The Line Isolation Monitor will alarm seeing that it has been shorted to ground, silence the LIM.
 Now you can plug your polarity checker into all the receptacles on that isolated power panel.
 What one receptacle sees they all do.
-If your polarity checker shows up reverse polarity on one of the receptacles it is not matching the receptacle you have shorted to ground.
-Correct so all match.
+If your polarity checker shows up reverse polarity on one of the receptacles it does not match the receptacle you have shorted to ground.
+Correct so all matches.

 5) Violation: Wet Procedure Locations.
 There seems to be a misunderstanding of when isolated power is required, when Class A GFCI are required and when grounded power is acceptable.

-Code: NFPA 99 6.3.3.3.3 states, The LIM circuit shall be tested at intervals of not more than 1 month by actuating the LIM test switch, for a LIM circuit with automated self-test and self-calibration capabilities, this test shall be performed at intervals of not more than 12 months.
+Code: NFPA 99 6.3.4.1.4 states, The LIM circuit shall be tested at intervals of not more than 1 month by actuating the LIM test switch, for a LIM circuit with automated self-test and self-calibration capabilities, this test shall be performed at intervals of not more than 12 months.
 Here is where the problem is.
 Many feel this is the only testing that needs to be done, but that is not true.
-NFPA 99 3.3.95 Line Isolation Monitor, states: The LIM is a test instrument, that means it must undergo a yearly test to verify it is working correctly.
-NFPA 99 6.3.2.9.3 covers several requirements that the LIM must respond to.
-Such as 6.3.2.9.3.2 describes the operation of the lights and the alarm threshold values.
-The LIM must alarm at 5 mA but not at 3.7 mA.
-So there is a monthly test for the old analog LIMs and both LIMs must undergo the annual testing along with the self-test operation by activating it’s self-test switch.
+NFPA 99

 Share by: